 Slope Gliders

-When this happens it creates a great area of lift above the ridge.
 The next time you're out on a Sunday drive, take a look at the birds gliding around the sky effortlessly along the side of a ridge.
-We actually stole the idea from them!

-If you're just starting out in the hobby you will first need to get comfortable with controlling your glider.
+If you're just starting out in the hobby, you'll first need to get comfortable with the controls of your glider.
 It takes some time to get the hang of the control inputs, orientation, and basic overall control of the glider.
-This is much easier accomplished with slope soaring because the flight times are much longer, the lift is much stronger and more uniform.
-This gives you more time to focus on controlling your glider rather than searching for thermals to keep your bird aloft.

 Another advantage to the beginner is the fact that slope soaring doesn't require any type of launching equipment.